 The cornerstones of the Franklin Pierce University Track & Field/Cross Country programs are commitment and continuity.
 As a distance coach, Emerson utilizes a modern take on the Arthur Lydiard Model, with an influence of the Dr. Daniels’ Running Formula.
 The goal is to evolve week-after-week into the most efficient distance running machines as possible.
 The result is a year-round focus on healthy high-mileage/aerobic capacity, with a heavy emphasis on each athlete's individual long-term threshold development.
 “Every day, you are a better runner than you were the day before— living in a constant state of in-betterment.”

 Emerson was a four-year captain of both the cross country and track teams at Division I Mount St. Mary's University (Emmitsburg, Md.).
 While at Mount St. Mary's, Zach was a multiple conference champion and qualified for the NCAA Regional in the steeplechase.
 Zach finished his career leaving a mark on the school's all-time record list in the 3000m, 5000m, distance medley relay and the 3000m steeplechase.
 Emerson graduated from Mount St. Mary's in 2007 with a degree in computer information systems and is currently working towards the requirements for a master's degree in sports and recreation management.
-Zach is a USATF level 1 certified coach and he appears on the USATF coaches' registry list and currently resides in Hopkinton, N.H. with his wife, Kimberly, their daughters, Maisie and Ruby, and their son, Azar Wallace.
+Zach is a USATF level 1 certified coach and he appears on the USATF coaches' registry list and currently resides in Hopkinton, N.H. with his wife, Kimberly, their daughters, Maisie, Ruby and Dorie; and their sons, Michael and Azar.